10up/action-wordpress-plugin-deploy/README.md

 * `SLUG` - Defaults to the repository name.
 This is customizable in case your WordPress repository has a different slug or is capitalized differently.
 * `VERSION` - Defaults to the tag name.
 We do not recommend setting this except for testing purposes.
 * `ASSETS_DIR` - Defaults to `.wordpress-org`.
 This is customizable for other locations of WordPress.org plugin repository-specific assets that belong in the top-level `assets` directory (the one on the same level as `trunk`).
 * `BUILD_DIR` - Defaults to `false`.
 Set this flag to the directory where you build your plugins files into, then the action will copy and deploy files from that directory.
 Both absolute and relative paths are supported.
 The relative path if provided will be concatenated with the repository root directory.
-All files and folders in the build directory will be deployed, `.disignore` or `.gitattributes` will be ignored.
+All files and folders in the build directory will be deployed, `.distignore` or `.gitattributes` will be ignored.

 ### Inputs